 Are you ready for the ultimate summer bucket list?

-I’m going to share all of the bucket lists I’ve shared on the blog over the years (you can pin the one you like for later or just print it directly – there will be some overlap on the items on those lists), and then I’ll also add a few other things we’re going to try this year.
+I’m going to share all of the bucket lists I’ve shared on the blog over the years.
+You can pin the one you like for later or just print it directly.
+Then, I’ll also add a few other things we’re going to try this year.

 If you have any fun ideas to add, be sure to let me know in the comments!

 Here’s a few more things we’ve added to our list that we’re going to try this summer!